DevKoenv/fucktaalblokken/README.md

 The Taalblokken Cheat Application is a Python script designed to facilitate the downloading of questions from the digital software "Taalblokken".
 It allows users to conveniently access and save all the questions and answers from Taalblokken

+> ## Disclaimer
+>
+> Please note that the Taalblokken Cheat Application is not an officially endorsed or > supported software by Taalblokken.
+It is an independent project created for educational purposes only.
+The application is not intended to encourage or promote cheating, but rather to provide a tool for convenient access and review of Taalblokken questions.

 ## Features

 - Download all questions from Taalblokken